|This stone ossuary used for secondary burial of bones|

-To understand Christianity, we must investigate the point of origin of Messianic expectation, which is the heart of the Christian faith.
-Such investigation will take us to Abraham's Nilo-Saharan ancestors for whom the sun stood as an emblem of the Creator and his son Horus.
-This means we must to go back to at least 3500 B.C. to the oldest known shrine city of the devotees of Horus at Nekhen in Sudan.
+An investigation int o the roots of the Messianic Faith will take us to Abraham and his Nilo-Saharan ancestors for whom the Sun was an emblem of the Creator and his son Horus.
+This means we must to go back to at least 4000 B.C., to the oldest known shrine cities of the Horite Hebrew at Nekhen and Nekheb on the Nile.

-Most people think of Christianity as an off-shoot of Judaism, but the core beliefs of Christians that God would take on flesh, die and rise again were already evident among Abraham’s Horite people who understood the dying and rising of God in terms of the sun’s rising and setting.
-They did not worship the sun as is erroneously stated in some books on ancient civilizations.
-Rather the sun served as the best analogy for the Creator who ruled over the whole world.
+Most people think of Christianity as an off-shoot of Judaism, but the core belief that God would take on flesh, die and rise again were already evident among Abraham’s Horite Hebrew people who understood the dying and rising of God in terms of the Sun’s rising and setting.
+They did not worship the Sun as is erroneously stated in some books on ancient civilizations.
+Rather the Sun served as the best analogy for the Creator who ruled over the whole world.